 Health and Community Wellness (CMWL)

 The undergraduate B.S. degree program in Health and Community Wellness (CMWL) prepares candidates to work in health and wellness settings.
-The program offers candidates an opportunity to complete their education within two concentrations that will prepare them for a variety of careers.
-Community Education and Care OR Fitness and Wellness Leadership.
-The interdisciplinary curriculum is designed to attract a diverse group of students by providing a strong foundation in human behavior and health.
+The mission of the health and community wellness program is to provide high-quality professionals for employment in worksites such as fitness centers, hospitals, schools, and many other settings around the nation.
 In addition to professional content courses, students are required to declare an approved minor in consultation with their advisor.
 A 2.0 GPA is required for professional classes.

 Physical Education (PHED)